Combined Sleep Apnea Treatment – Wesley Chapel, FL

 - Increased convenience - In many cases, CPAP users who travel frequently (especially by plane) typically skip treatment while away from home.
 The big, bulky CPAP systems are hard to carry and require large amounts of distilled water that cannot be carried on a plane.
 Those patients using combined therapy are always able to use their compact oral appliances while they travel, all while achieving successful treatment at home.

 Contact Our Team Today

 Contact the team at Nelson Dental Sleep Medicine to find out more about sleep apnea and treatment options or to schedule an appointment today.
-If you’ve tried CPAP therapy and experienced intolerance or non-compliance or are unhappy with the results of oral appliance treatment, visit our Wesley Chapel, FL practice to find out more about combined therapy.
+If you’ve tried CPAP therapy and experienced intolerance or non-compliance or are unhappy with the results of oral appliance treatment, visit our Wesley Chapel, FL dental sleep medicine office to find out more about combined therapy.
 The first step is scheduling a complimentary consultation.
 During your consultation, we review past treatment, sleep test results, and other diagnostics to determine whether combined therapy is the best option to help you sleep soundly and breathe easy.
 We’re always happy to help.
 Contact us any time with questions or concerns.